 Having spent much of his career in the Premier League with Middlesbrough, Curtis Fleming finally hung up his boots in 2005 after a brief spell playing for Shelbourne in his native Ireland.

-During his time at the club, Fleming was unfortunate to be on the losing side in three Wembley finals in two years – the League Cup and the FA Cup in 1997 and the League Cup again in 1998.
+During his time at the club, he was unfortunate to be on the losing side in three Wembley finals in two years – the League Cup and the FA Cup in 1997 and the League Cup again in 1998.

-He also played international football for the Republic of Ireland and won 10 caps under then manager Mick McCarthy.
+He also played international football for the Republic of Ireland and won 10 caps under manager Mick McCarthy.